KyrianU/Mr-Hangman/README.md

 # Testing

 * As shown above in the Invalid input section, I deliberately tried to cause the code to break by using incorrect inputs.
 This is to test whether the various error messages were capturing wrong inputs
-* I have also tested the various functions on the game to see if they were correclty responsive and there was no issue to report
+* I have also tested the various functions on the game to see if they were correclty responsive and there was only a couple of minor bugs to issue to report
 * This game has been deployed in heroku and runs in a command line Python terminal
 * The codes were ran through [Pep 8 online checker](http://pep8online.com/) and it returned the below errors.